 Our Commitment to Sustainability

 Norman Public Schools has a strong history of embracing energy conservation and protecting natural resources while exercising sound financial management.
-In 2024-2025, we are excited to share with the community the new programs that further strengthen our commitment to being an environmentally conscious school district.
+We are excited to share with the community the new programs that further strengthen our commitment to being an environmentally conscious school district.
 The links below will provide information about what we are doing to increase energy awareness within our school community, adopt renewable energy sources, and expand and promote environmental programs.

-Environmental Impact Our energy savings amounts to decreased CO2 emissions by 1889 metric tons.
-This reduced use is equivalent to: CO2 (exhaust) generated by driving as average vehicle 4,688.025 miles.
-Eliminating greenhouse gasses emitted by 654 tons of waste recycled.
-Amount of greenhouse gasses emitted for an entire year by 238 average homes.
-Amount of carbon sequestered by 31,229 trees for 10 years.
+Environmental Impact Our energy savings amounts to decreased CO2 emissions by 3828 metric tons.
+This reduced use is equivalent to: CO2 (exhaust) generated by driving as average vehicle 9,502,557 miles.
+Eliminating greenhouse gasses emitted by 1,325 tons of waste recycled.
+Amount of greenhouse gasses emitted for an entire year by 482 average homes.
+Amount of carbon sequestered by 63,301 trees for 10 years.

 Sarah Chan, NPS Energy Specialist